+(i) Mr. Choi Cheung Kong will, upon re-election as a Director of the Company, remain as the Chairman of Nominating Committee and a member of the Audit Committee and Remuneration Committee and will be considered non-independent pursuant to Rule 704(8) of the Listing Manual of the SGX-ST.

-- (i) The Audited Financial Statements for the financial year ended 31 December 2015 together with the Reports of the Directors and the Auditors of the Company will be published in the Company's Annual Report for FY2015 which will be issued to shareholders some time on or around 8 April 2016. - (ii) Mr Leow Yong Kin will, upon re-election as Director of the Company, remain as a member of the Audit Committee, Nominating Committee and Remuneration Committee and will be considered independent pursuant to Rule 704(8) of the Listing Manual of the SGX-ST. - (iii) Resolution 6, if passed, will empower the Directors from the date of this AGM until the date of the next AGM, to allot and issue shares and convertible securities in the Company up to an amount not exceeding, in total, 50% of the issued share capital of the Company (excluding treasury shares); at the time of passing of this resolution, of which up to 20% may be issued other than on a pro-rata basis to shareholders.
-For the purpose of determining the aggregate number of shares which may be issued, the percentage of share capital shall be based on the Company's issued share capital (excluding treasury shares) at the time this Ordinary Resolution is passed, after adjusting for (a) new shares arising from the conversion or exercise of convertible securities, (b) new shares arising from the exercise of share options or vesting of share awards which are outstanding or subsisting at the time this Ordinary Resolution is passed and (c) any subsequent consolidation or subdivision of shares.
+Mr. Ngan See Juan will, upon re-election as a Director of the Company, remain as the Lead Independent Director, Chairman of the Audit Committee and Remuneration Committee and a member of the Nominating Committee and will be considered independent pursuant to Rule 704(8) of the Listing Manual of the SGX-ST.

+(ii) Resolution 6 if passed, will empower the Directors of the Company from the date of this AGM until the date of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue shares, make or grant instruments convertible into shares and to issue shares pursuant to such instruments, up to a number not exceeding in total fifty per cent (50%) of the total number of issued shares in the capital of the Company, of which up to twenty per cent (20%) may be issued other than on a pro-rata basis to shareholders.

+For determining the aggregate number of shares that may be issued, the percentage of issued shares in the capital of the Company will be calculated based on the total number of issued shares (excluding treasury shares) in the capital of the Company at the time this Resolution is passed after adjusting for new shares arising from the conversion or exercise of the Instruments or any convertible securities, the exercise of share options or the vesting of share awards outstanding or subsisting at the time when this Resolution is passed and any subsequent consolidation or subdivision of shares.
-Notice of Annual General Meeting